Stanley Black & Decker (NYSE:SWK) Issues FY 2022 Earnings Guidance

 Stanley Black & Decker (NYSE:SWK – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $4.15-$4.65 for the period, compared to the consensus EPS estimate of $5.41.
 The company issued revenue guidance of -.

-Stanley Black & Decker (NYSE:SWK – Get Rating) last released its quarterly earnings results on Thursday, October 27th.
+Stanley Black & Decker (NYSE:SWK – Get Rating) last announced its quarterly earnings results on Thursday, October 27th.
 The industrial products company reported $0.76 EPS for the quarter, beating analysts’ consensus estimates of $0.70 by $0.06.
-The business had revenue of $4.12 billion during the quarter, compared to analyst estimates of $3.98 billion.
-Stanley Black & Decker had a return on equity of 11.58% and a net margin of 8.44%.
-Stanley Black & Decker’s quarterly revenue was up 9.0% compared to the same quarter last year.
-During the same period in the prior year, the firm posted $2.77 EPS.
-Research analysts anticipate that Stanley Black & Decker will post 4.5 earnings per share for the current fiscal year.
+The company had revenue of $4.12 billion for the quarter, compared to analysts’ expectations of $3.98 billion.
+Stanley Black & Decker had a net margin of 8.44% and a return on equity of 11.77%.
+Stanley Black & Decker’s revenue was up 9.0% compared to the same quarter last year.
+During the same period in the prior year, the company posted $2.77 EPS.
+Equities research analysts forecast that Stanley Black & Decker will post 4.4 EPS for the current year.

 Wall Street Analyst Weigh In